cyanel-it/tp-webdev-front/README.md

 > You will need an sitename in the countapi, use your name (e.g. cyrilportales)

-### Tips & help
+## Tips & help

 - Begin by the simpliest request the API can do, copy/paste given samples
 - Give a id to your request to quickly identify the difficulty, or a logical order (e.g. 1 Get all products, 2 Seach product by category...)

-## Step 2 - Build your web page from scratch
+# Step 2 - Build your web page from scratch

+## Goal

+- Discover HTML
+- Have a static page to have an idea of the final application

-Now it's time to have a first static mock.
-It's not the last version you will build so don't spend all your energy with styling.
+> It's not the last version you will build so don't spend all your energy with styling.
 Keep this KISS (Keep It Simple Stupid).

-### Expected result
+## Expected result

 Have a static HTML home page with future components.
 It's a kind of mock that we can validate with the customer and make it dynamic and styled later on.

-### mockup
+## mockup

 This is a sample of page structure you can begin with

 ![Homepage mock](docs/img/home_mock.png)

-### Tips & help
+## Tips & help

+### How to insert JavaScript

 A web page is a file with HTML tags. you can also link different file: